rune-l/SmartAnnotation/README.md

 2. Open a cmd interface.
 Move to webapp folder

-3. Run: docker build -t smart_annotator.
+3. Run: docker build -t smart_annotator .
  it will take a while to build

 4. Run: docker run smart_annotator